akiryk/dev_environment_setup/docs/iterm.md

 1. Go to Preferences > Profile > Keys
-2. Click on the action for the command + right arrow
+2. Under the "Key Mappings" section, click on the action for the command + right arrow
 3. Select "Send Escape Sequence" for the Action
 4. Enter 'f'
 5. Continue with other settings using the blow table